Automattic/wp-calypso/client/lib/protect-form/README.md

     export default protectForm( MyComponent );
 ```

-The protect-form HoC provide a `markChanged` prop you can on the `onChange` even of your form like this:
+The protect-form HoC provides a `markChanged` prop you can call on the `onChange` event of your form like this:

 ```
 <form onChange={ this.props.markChanged } onSubmit={ this.handleSubmit }>